AdBol05/mepper/README.md

     "direction": 0,                     <-- motor rotation direction
     "sequence": ["c","cf","d","df"],    <-- sequence of notes
     "timing": [250, 500, 250, 250],     <-- duration of note
-    "pause": [0, 0, 100, 0]             <-- pause between notes
+    "pause": [0, 0, 100, 0]             <-- pause after a note
 }
 ```

 # index.js
-Determines notes from a given file.
-Should resolve notes from a midi file.
+(work in progress) Should convert a midi file to a json, which will be used by firmware.

 # firmware.js
 Firmware is meant for a raspberry pi.
 It takes a json file and extracts all data from it.
 Motors are then controlled based on the sequence stored in the json file.